 You're not alone, and the good news is, you don't necessarily need an hour.

 If you approach your workouts properly, you can have beneficial sessions that are as quick as 20 minutes.
 Todd Durkin, the owner of FitnessQuest 10 and author of The IMPACT!
 Body Plan, constantly sees time as a hindrance with his clients.
-And if your schedule is tight, there's a certain way your workouts should go if you want to make the most of them.

 "I like circuit training," Durkin said.
 "You can get in your full-body workout in 30 minutes or less.
 You can get your heart pumping.
 It's time-efficient, and you can diversify the heck out of your movements."